PostHog/posthog.com/contents/docs/cdp/avo-inspector.md

 First, you need to set PostHog as a data source in Avo.
 We recommend checking Avo's [documentation for setting PostHog as a source in Avo](https://www.avo.app/docs/workspace/connect-inspector-to-posthog).

-Once PostHog is set as a source in Avo, simply install and enable the app in your PostHog instance by heading to the Apps section.
+Once PostHog is set as a source in Avo, simply install and enable the connector in your PostHog instance by heading to the [Data pipelines](https://app.posthog.com/apps) section.
 You'll need to enter your Avo API key to complete the setup.

 ## FAQ